 If your business process is chaotic, it hits harder and ultimately leads to sheer waste of time, increase in the number of errors, lack of data and demoralized employees.
 Hence, it becomes crucial to apply business process management (BPM) to achieve optimal business operations within the organizations.

 Business process management (BPM) requires you to follow certain steps to make effective strategies.
-In this article, we will look at all the steps in detail.
+In this article, we will look at all the business process management lifecycle steps in detail.

-The five steps in business process management are:
+The five steps in business process management lifecycle are:

 The very first step is designing a workflow.
 Before you proceed, you need a mode of data collection.
 Thereafter, a workflow needs to be built to process the collected data.

-For this step, you need to identify the bottlenecks and scope for improvements within a process.
+For this step, you need to identify the bottlenecks and scope for process improvement.
 Then, formulate the plans and figure out the ways to resolve these problems.
 Draft process models to map out the workflow clearly.
 Design the maps in such a way that it is easily understandable and practical.

 You may need a mock-up form to collect and display information.
 The form also identifies who is assigned each set of tasks.
 In simpler words, the purpose of business process management is breakdown of process into smaller tasks.